UWC2-APIDOC/to-do-service-au24/docs/cjoyceindex.md

 First, do [this tutorial](before-you-start-a-tutorial.md) to set up your development system for these tutorials.
 You only have to do this one time per development system.

-After your system is ready, the tutorials listed in the below drop-down show you how to perform common tasks:
+After your system is ready, use the tutorials in the below drop-down to perform common tasks:

 <details><summary>Tutorials</summary>